 4. SMART Goals Are Less Agile

-Usually, organizations set SMART goals annually, where the cycles of OKRs are quarterly or monthly.
+Usually, organizations set SMART goals annually, whereas the cycles of OKRs are quarterly or monthly.
 This makes OKRs more agile than SMART goals.

 5. SMART Goals Are Naturally Risk-Averse